dalmo1991/superflexPy/doc/index.rst

 SuperflexPy builds on our 10-years-experience with the development and application of `Superflex <https://doi.org/10.1029/2010WR010174>`_.
-The new framework is a completely new implementation of Superflex and expands the possibility offered by the old version, allowing you to build completely customized, spatially-distributed hydrological models.
+The new framework is a completely new implementation of Superflex and expands the possibility offered by the old version, allowing to build completely customized, spatially-distributed hydrological models.

-Thanks to its object-oriented architecture, SuperflexPy can be easily extended to satisfy your own needs, creating new elements with a completely customized logic, just with a few lines of pure Python code.
+Thanks to its object-oriented architecture, SuperflexPy can be easily extended to satisfy your own needs, creating new elements with a completely customized logic, just in a few lines of pure Python code.

 Constructing a semi-distributed conceptual hydrological model will be straightforward with SuperflexPy, with a user experience similar to any